YaolinGe/Blazor/notes.md

 ## Data binding
 - `Blazor` provides a suitable way to bind data for binding the data values to the variable in the class.

+## Event handling
+- `MouseEventArgs` is automatically added by the Blazor runtime.
+- `Javascript` runs on the client, whereas `Blazor` server app runs on the server.
 I will have to finish the blazor tutorial as soon as possible!